Paris Packages

 Timings: From the last Sunday in September to the last Sunday in March: 7.30 AM to 7.30 PM.
 From the last Sunday in March to the last Saturday in September: 7 AM to 9 PM.
 In June, July and August, the entry is from 7 AM to 11 PM.

-10. Luxembourg Gardens: If you are looking for another garden experience, don't miss the vast Luxembourg Gardens, which is spread in 25 hectares of land.
-It includes a geometric forest, an apple orchard and a large pond.
-Luxembourg Gardens, inspired by the Boboli Gardens in Florence, were created on the initiative of Queen Maria de Medici in 1612.
+10. Luxembourg Gardens: If you're planning a trip to Paris and want to explore more gardens, take advantage of the vast Luxembourg Gardens.
+It's spread over 25 hectares of land.
+It offers various attractions like a geometric forest, an apple orchard, and a big pond.
+Inspired by the Boboli Gardens in Florence, the Luxembourg Gardens were created in 1612 by Queen Maria de Medici.

 Location: on the border between Saint-Germain-des-Prés and the Latin Quarter.